HiteshRohira/eat-safe/README.md

 ## How the data becomes 3 CSVs and then 3 tables

-We use a streaming ETL script to filter and normalize the raw CSV and split it into three CSV files that align with our backend data model:
+I used a python script to filter and normalize the raw CSV and split it into three CSV files that align with our backend data model:

 - `restaurants.csv` (one row per restaurant)
 - `inspections.csv` (one row per inspection event, linked to a restaurant)